beibeiwei168/Xuantie-800-gcc-elf-newlib-prebuilt/README.md

 ./build-csky-gcc.py csky-gcc --src ./ --triple csky-unknown-elf --jobs=-1
 ```

-When the build is done, you could find the toolchains in `build-gcc-csky-unknown-elf/Xuantie-800-gcc-elf-newlib-x86_64`.
-The build script just assumed you are using `x86_64` and don't even bother to check your actual architecture.
-It's just a name anyway.
+When the build is done, you could find the toolchains in
+`build-gcc-csky-unknown-elf/Xuantie-800-gcc-elf-newlib-x86_64`.
+The build script
+just assumed you are using `x86_64` and don't even bother to check your actual
+architecture. <small>It's just a name anyway.</small>

 ### MinGW

 I were using [ArchLinux](https://archlinux.org) to cross compile this.
 Follow the steps like [Windows: Cross-compilation using Linux](https://www.wireshark.org/docs/wsdg_html_chunked/ChSetupCross.html).
+For other architectures, refer to [MinGW-w64](https://www.mingw-w64.org/downloads/)

 ```bash
 pacman -S mingw-w64